-- Loan A: On December 20th, 2006, Intralot Luxembourg ("Issuer") issued a convertible bond with a face value of € 200 million maturing on December 20th, 2013, at which point the holder, in case the right to convert was not exercised in 2013, may opt for repayment of € 230.076.637,6 (nominal value increased by 15,04%) or conversion into 13.289.036 common shares of Intralot S.A..
-Interest is payable semi-annually in arrears at a nominal interest rate of 2,25% per annum.
-The loan is listed at the Luxembourg Stock Exchange. - Loan B: On July 2010 the parent company refinanced a bond issue of 70 million EURO.
-The financing bears floating interest with a total average rate equal to 3,90%.
-The bonds mature in July 2014. - Loan C: On December 2007 a foreign subsidiary entered in a syndicated revolving credit facility agreement for 500 million EUR for 5 years, of which 200 million were utilized.
-The loan bears a total average rate equal to 1,37%.
+Loan A: On December 20th, 2006, Intralot Luxembourg ("Issuer") issued a convertible bond with a face value of € 200 million maturing on December 20th, 2013, at which point the holders, in case the right to convert was not exercised in 2013, may opt for repayment of € 230.076.637,6 (nominal value increased by 15,04%) or conversion into 13.289.036 common

+- Loan B: On July 2010 the parent company refinanced a bond issue of 70 million EURO.
+The financing bears floating interest with a total average rate equal to 5,11%.
+The bonds mature in July 2014. - Loan C: On December 2007 a foreign subsidiary signed a revolving credit facility agreement for € 500 million for 5 years, of which 250 million were utilized by the Group.
+The loan bears a total average rate equal to 3,02%.
+The Group is in process of renewing the credit facility.

-The weighted average long term loans interest rate is 2,35% in Euro and from 4% up to 12% in other currencies.
+The weighted average long term loans interest rate is 3,01% in Euro and from 4% up to 12% in other currencies.

-In regards of the maturity loans are categorized as follows: One to two years: Loan A,C Two to five years: Loan B
+In regards of the maturity loans are categorized as follows: One to two years: Loan A, C Two to five years: Loan B

-During 2010, Intralot Holdings a subsidiary of the Group purchased units of Intralot SA own convertible bond on the market with a total nominal value of \in 3,45 million (approximately 1,7% of the original nominal value of \in 200m at the issue date) prior to the final maturity.
-Out of the effective amount of the repurchase exercise amounting to \in 3,07m, \in 2,83 m was allocated to the liabilities component and \in 246 thousand to equity component.
-The difference between the fair value of the liability component and its value measured at the amortized cost, amounting to \in 0,6m was recognized in the income statement under "Finance Income" in accordance with IAS32 "Financial Instruments :Disclosures and Presentation".
+During 2011, the Group repurchased part of Intralot SA own convertible bond with a total nominal value of \in 45,7 million (approximately 23% of the original nominal value of \in 200 m at the issue date) prior to its final maturity.
+The carrying value that derecognized due to the repurchase amounted to \in 52,3 m, and allocated \in 49,65 m to the liabilities component and \in 2,65 m to equity component.
+The difference between the fair value of the repurchased bonds and their carrying value measured with the amortized cost method, amounting to \in 8,65 m was recognized in the income statement under "Finance Income" in accordance with IAS32 "Financial Instruments: Disclosures and Presentation".
 The equity component was recognized directly in equity as a deduction from reserves.